 1. On the File tab, click the Options button:

 2. In the Excel Options dialog box, on the Proofing tab, under AutoCorrect options, click the AutoCorrect Options... button:

 3. In the AutoCorrect dialog box, under the option Replace text as you type, enter your custom entries.
-(E.g. name of text is "JSM" and text is "Jonathan Smith from Bank of America"):
+(E.g. name of the text is "JSM", and the text is "Jonathan Smith from Bank of America"):

 The length of an AutoCorrect entry is limited only by the available memory.
 After entering or selecting an AutoCorrect entry, you must give it a unique name.

 - Don't use a common word to name an AutoCorrect entry unless you alter that word.